JCMexplains/writing-for-success-2023/textbook.md

 your most relevant sources are not especially reliable---or that the most reliable sources are not relevant.

-### Evaluating Overall Quality by Asking Questions
+### Evaluating Overall Quality By Asking Questions

 When you evaluate a source, you will consider the criteria previously discussed as well as your overall impressions of its quality.
 Read